 | ^^^^ explicit destructor calls not allowed

-This error message says we’re not allowed to explicitly call drop.
+This error message states that we’re not allowed to explicitly call drop.
 The error message uses the term destructor, which is the general programming term for a function that cleans up an instance.
 A destructor is analogous to a constructor that creates an instance.
 The drop function in Rust is one particular destructor.

-Rust doesn’t let us call drop explicitly because Rust would still automatically call drop on the value at the end of main, and this would be a double free error since Rust would be trying to clean up the same value twice.
+Rust doesn’t let us call drop explicitly because Rust would still automatically call drop on the value at the end of main.
+This would be a double free error because Rust would be trying to clean up the same value twice.

-Because we can’t disable the automatic insertion of drop when a value goes out of scope, and we can’t call the drop method explicitly, if we need to force a value to be cleaned up early, we can use the std::mem::drop function.
+We can’t disable the automatic insertion of drop when a value goes out of scope, and we can’t call the drop method explicitly.
+So, if we need to force a value to be cleaned up early, we can use the std::mem::drop function.

 The std::mem::drop function is different than the drop method in the Drop trait.
-We call it by passing the value we want to force to be dropped early as an argument. std::mem::drop is in the prelude, so we can modify main from Listing 15-8 to call the drop function as shown in Listing 15-10:
+We call it by passing the value we want to force to be dropped early as an argument.
+The function is in the prelude, so we can modify main in Listing 15-14 to call the drop function, as shown in Listing 15-16:

-Filename: src/main.rs
+src/main.rs

-# struct CustomSmartPointer {

-# data: String,

-# }

-#

-# impl Drop for CustomSmartPointer {

-# fn drop(&mut self) {

-# println!("Dropping CustomSmartPointer!");

-# }

-# }

-#

 fn main() {

 let c = CustomSmartPointer { data: String::from("some data") };